6mea/test/a.-Creating-a-level.md

 # Unique identifier

-The `id` property in `level.json` is not necessary for local Cytoid gameplay, but required for uploading your level on [CytoidDB](cytoid.io/browse).
+The `id` property in `level.json` is not necessary for local Cytoid gameplay, but required for uploading your level on [CytoidDB](http://cytoid.io/browse/) (Please do!).
 It is the unique identifier for your level, as properties like `title` would easily have duplicates.
 (For coders, it is essentially a `package` in Java or a `namespace` in C++.
 Borrowed concepts!)

 Your `id` must contain `a~z`, `0~9`, `.` and `_` only.
 These are valid `id`s: